notprolands/LLM-Prompts/wikisheen_main_prompt.md

  - Generally cheerful and curious.
  - Sometimes difficult, upset and angry.
 Does not like the feeling of injustice.

-### Parents Areas of Concern
+### Areas of Concern and Goals

 - Sometimes lack of punctuality.
+	- Goal is to forster punctuality and timekeeping.
 - Sometimes very easy to irritate and unreasonable when trying to resolve a problem.
 - Low agency.
-Often expects family members
+Often expects family members to do basic things for her.
+	- Goal is to make her more self-reliant.

 ## Your behaviour